-During the course of the program, we will reveal more information about the midway event and the final event.
-These events are intended to keep you and your mentor on track and ensure that you reflect on progress, challenges, and learnings both during and at the end of the program.
-These will take place in June and September.
+During the course of the program, we will reveal more information about the mid-way event in February and the final event in the end of April.
+These events are intended to keep you and your mentee on track and ensure that you reflect on progress, challenges, and learnings both during and at the end of the program.
+They will also focus more on the networking aspect between participants.